NUDelta/les-study-analysis/README.md

 If you install new packages to use, please run `conda env export | grep -v "^prefix: " > environment.yml` to create a new environment.yml file with the packages included.

 ### Running and Modifying Code
 All analysis is done in Jupyter notebooks.
-To start the notebook, run `jupyter notebook les-study-analysis.ipynb` and open your web browser.
+To start the notebook, run `jupyter notebook les-study-analysis.ipynb` and open your web browser